Clocks Go Back... Everything You Need To Know

 Don't forget your clocks this weekend - Here is everything you need to know

-In case you live in a bunker, you’re most probably aware that this weekend the clocks back.
+As long as you don't live in a bunker, you’re most probably aware that this weekend the clocks go back.
 Freightlink have provided you with all the information you need to make the most of your extra hour in bed.

 The clocks always go forward an hour in Spring in the last weekend in March and go back an hour in autumn in the last weekend of October.

-This year, the UK will revert to Greenwich Mean Time on Sunday October 30th at 2am.
+This year, the UK will revert to Greenwich Mean Time on Sunday October29th 2017 at 2am.
 Meaning at that time all clocks are turned back an hour to 1am.

 How dark will the UK get in winter?